Mushrooms of The Sunshine Coast

 Chanterelle Hat

-McDowell goes into the forest with her hat in her hand and comes out loaded – with chanterelles.
+McDowell enters forest with hat in hand and comes out loaded – with chanties.
 And the dogs get their walk.

 Summer Hedgehogs

 Summer hedgehogs.
-How is this possible?
+Is this possible?
 All we know is McDowell’s face lights up whenever she’s Hedgehog Dreaming!

 Trametes versicolor